ethangk/ethangk.github.io/journal/gridsome-forestry-cms.md

 ---
 date: 2019-06-07
 title: Gridsome with Forestry CMS
-author: Ethan Katzenberg
+author: Nichlas W. Andersen
 excerpt: Get up and running with Forestry CMS, a git-backed headless CMS with a slick editing interface.

 ---
 #### Use Forestry as a CMS for Gridsome